hstreamdb/docs/docs/zh/reference/cli.md

 > :h
 ```

-To show specific usage of some SQL statements:
+To show the specific usage of some SQL statements:

 ```sh
 > :help CREATE